3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-objects.md

 Objects in JavaScript **always** have properties associated with them.

 You can think of a property on a JavaScript object as a type of variable that contains a value.
-The properties of an object can be accessed using "dot notation" or bracket notation which will be discussed in a minute:
+The properties of an object can be accessed using **dot notation** or **bracket notation** which will be discussed in a minute:

 ##### Bracket Notation